I work online with English-speaking clients who live in France and together we bring about changes in their lives.

 When we meet online you’ll need a space which is quiet and comfortable for an hour.

-There’s more guidance on creating an effective counselling space here, where you can also download an information sheet.
+There’s more guidance on creating an effective online counselling space here, where you can also download an information sheet and watch a ‘how to’ video.